Oishik-Sinha/blog_platform/README.md

 - Access the blog at `http://127.0.0.1:8000/`
 - Use the authentication system to sign up, log in, and manage your profile.
 - Create, edit, and delete blog posts.
+(Login required)
-- Comment on posts to engage with the content.
+- Comment on posts to engage with the blog.  (for comment on any post Login required)

 ## API Endpoints